 End Veteran Homelessness: Progress by the Numbers

-This page provides a one-year update on progress, key milestones, and ongoing efforts to ensure every veteran has a home.
+This page provides updates on progress, key milestones, and ongoing efforts to ensure every veteran has a home.
+Updated as of September 2025

 Built on five key pillars, the initiative strengthens collaboration among federal, state, and local partners to ensure every veteran has a safe, stable place to call home.